aarongough/tdd_exercises/PITCHME.md

 <br>
 Ruby library for parsing/slicing stereolithography files.
 Lots of complex math and potential edge cases:

-- Written in less than a week!
+- Written in less than a week
 - 99.6% test coverage
 - Thousands of users via Rubygems
 - Multiple forks that add features